scc-digitalhub/hub/catalog/functions/elaborate-geological-data/README.md

 - Mean and temporal variation of the coherence maps of ascending and descending Sentinel-1 images;
 - Temporal variation of the C coefficient map representing the ratio of effective displacement computed in ascending and descending orbits;

+The function is implemented as a container that allows you to deploy deployments, jobs and services on Kubernetes.
+It uses the base image with gdal, snapista, and scikit-learn libaries installed and confirgured.
+It further runs the launch instructions specified by 'launch.sh' file.

 ## Definition
 The function accepts a list of positional arguments that are passed directly to the Docker container.
 These parameters control Sentinel-1 data selection, temporal configuration, output aritifact, and AOI geometry.
 These arguments are passed to the container’s entrypoint script.